Global Supply Chain Issues Impacting The Trucking Industry

 Our global supply chain is home to massive amounts of information that flow together seamlessly to allow a shipment of, say, aircraft materials from France to travel to Washington via containers and trucks.
 However, this digital system also presents opportunities for hackers to stage ransomware attacks.

-Attacks by these types of groups are particularly brutal to the trucking industry, which is already reeling from manufacturing shortages amid the growing demand of a recovering COVID-19 economy.
+Attacks by these types of groups are particularly brutal to the trucking industry.
+Which is already reeling from manufacturing shortages amid the growing demand of a recovering COVID-19 economy.
 Add in bad weather, container congestion, and the blockage of the Suez Canal and you have the perfect storm for supply chain challenges in trucking.

 3. Suez Canal Blockage

-Grocery stores, medical equipment suppliers, and furniture and home improvement stores are among the hardest hit industries with many failing to meet Q1 sales targets simply because they couldn’t get their goods to market on time.
+Grocery stores, medical equipment suppliers, and furniture and home improvement stores are among the hardest hit industries.
+With many failing to meet Q1 sales targets simply because they couldn’t get their goods to market on time.
 With so much cargo trapped on vessels and unable to move through the Suez Canal, trucks and fleets are also in a bind.

 What do you think are the most challenging supply chain issues the trucking industry is facing right now?
 Tell us in the comments below!